-Becky is a young woman who has an enduring mental health condition and is currently an in-patient in Dykebar Hospital.
+Becky is a young woman who has an enduring mental health condition and is currently an inpatient in Dykebar Hospital.
 Nursing staff at Dykebar have supported Becky to manage her mental health condition and occupational therapy staff have supported her in community involvement.
 The occupational therapy staff have also supported Becky in maintaining a structured and productive weekly schedule, and social work staff are considering an application for supported accommodation.

 Becky has a say in what is in her care plan and what we can provide to meet her needs.
+She is currently being supported by a range of services and partners.